Caris Tiivel

-Caris Tiivel (27 February 1993) is an Australian model and beauty pageant titleholder who won Miss Universe Australia 2016.
+Caris Tiivel (born 27 February 1993) is an Australian model and beauty pageant titleholder who won Miss Universe Australia 2016.
 She represented Australia at Miss Universe 2016 in the Philippines.

 Pageantry

 Miss Universe Australia 2016

 Tiivel was crowned Miss Universe Australia 2016 on 31 August 2016 and represented Australia at Miss Universe 2016.

 Miss Universe 2016

 Tiivel represented Australia at Miss Universe 2016 but failed to make the cut despite being a favorite.